blocklessnetwork/cli/README.md

 - Build and deploy your functions to the Blockless network
 - Test locally with a fully emulated production environment
-- Create, list, or delete functions.
+- Create, list, or delete functions
-- Manage wallet and permissions.
+- Manage wallet and permissions

 ## Installation